Devonté Hynes

 DH

-Oh, yeah.
-It’s how I met Solange Knowles.
-I’ve had some very good creative moments in L.A. for sure.
+Oh yeah.
+That’s how I met Solange Knowles.
+I’ve had some very good creative moments in L.A., for sure.

 EO

-Tell us what it was like.
-Those first moments with Theophilus London and Laurence Bell of Domino Recording Company, because while you were in Los Angeles, Laurence introduced you to the producer, Ariel Rechtshaid.
-You ended up working with him on your first album when you first went to L.A.
+Tell us what it was like—those first moments with Theophilus London and Laurence Bell of Domino.
+While you were in Los Angeles, Laurence introduced you to the producer Ariel Rechtshaid, who you ended up working with on your first album.

 DH